hashicorp/vagrant/website/docs/source/v2/cli/package.html.md

 **Command: `vagrant package`**

 This packages a currently running _VirtualBox_ environment into a re-usable [box](/v2/boxes.html).
-This command cannot be used with any other [provider](/v2/providers/index.html).
+This command can only be used with other [providers](/v2/providers/index.html) based on the provider implementation and if the provider supports it.
 A future version of Vagrant will address packaging boxes for other providers.
 Until then, they must be made by hand.

 ## Options